prompt-keeper/backend/README.md

   - [x] POST /prompts/find: Find 1 prompt by name or id
   - [x] POST /prompts : Create a new prompt, including creating a prompt version and prompt version content
   - [x] PUT /prompts/:id : Update a prompt, what actually happens is a new prompt version is created
-  - DELETE /prompts/:id : Delete a prompt and its versions
-  - DELETE /prompts/:id/versions : roll back to a previous version of a prompt
-  - GET /prompts/:id/versions : Get prompt version history by prompt id
+  - [x] POST /prompts/log : Get prompt version histories by prompt id
-  - GET /prompts/:id/versions/:sha : Get prompt version by prompt id and version hash
+  - [ ] GET /prompts/:id/versions/:sha : Get prompt version by prompt id and version hash
+  - [ ] POST /prompts/revert : roll back to a previous version of a prompt, it could be revert by 1 version or to a specific version by sha
+  - [ ] DELETE /prompts/:id : Delete a prompt and its versions
+- [ ] Redis integration